 Alachua County Public School System is an rated “A” school district by the Florida Department of Education.

 The Alachua County school system is governed by a five-member board with members serving staggered, four-year terms.
-Board members are elected at large from five geographic districts in nonpartisan elections, and all represent the entire county.
-The Board members select a chair and a vice chair, both of whom serve one-year terms.
+Board members are elected at large from five geographic districts in nonpartisan elections.
+All board members represent the entire county.
+The School Board members select a chair and a vice chair, both of whom serve one-year terms.

 Your Realtor® will be able to tell you which schools are zoned for the home you are considering.
 Or you may select schools that your prefer, and your Realtor® will find homes available in your desired school zone.